How to Calculate a Full-Time Equivalent (FTE)

 What Are Full-Time Equivalents?

 FTEs are typically expressed with two decimal places (e.g., 1.00 or 0.75) for precision, which is the standard in our software.
-If your organization uses more decimal places for aggregated FTEs, we’d love to hear about your approach—please contact us!
+If your organization uses more decimal places for aggregated FTEs, we'd love to hear about your approach.
+Please contact us!

 Calculating FTEs Across Time Periods

-FTE calculations are flexible and can be applied to any time frame.
-The formula is simple: divide the hours worked by the full-time hours for the same period.
+Divide the hours worked by the full-time hours for the same period.
 Below are examples for common periods.

 Daily (8-Hour Schedule)

-For a standard 8-hour workday: - 8 hours worked = 1.00 FTE - 6 hours worked = 0.75 FTE
+For a standard 8-hour workday, an employee working a full 8 hours equals 1.00 FTE, while 6 hours equals 0.75 FTE.

 Daily - 8 Hours per Period